 An accredited Gestalt therapist has a minimum of four years intensive, experiential psychotherapeutic training including their own personal therapy, and an ongoing commitment to professional development and personal growth.
 Most Gestalt therapists have further professional training in the fields of psychology, organisational training and development, social work, occupational therapy, counselling, mental health nursing, or psychiatry.

-If you would like more information about Gestalt Therapy or would like to make an appointment, please contact Diana or Victoria by telephone or email.
+If you would like more information about Gestalt Therapy or would like to make an appointment, please contact Diana by telephone or email.

 Counsellor and Psychotherapist

-Please email Diana or Victoria to ensure the fastest possible response
+Please email Diana to ensure the fastest possible response

 Cottesloe Counselling Centre